akmn35/new.dist/README.md

 #> [1] 0.003859685
 ```

-`qbwd` Quantile function for Bimodal Weibull Distribution with shape
+`qbwd` Quantile function for Bimodal Weibull distribution with shape
 (alpha) and scale (beta) parameters.

 ``` r